A new way to transition to motherhood. Fully supported.

 Ergonomic Home Set Up for You

-Home set up is often overlooked and therefore causes injury especially after child birth.
-I will provide a home set up guide specific to your space and help you rearrange to make your space more functional for your healing body so you can spend more time on the things that matter.
+Home set up is often overlooked and therefore causes injury especially after child birth or after a hospital stay.
+I will provide a home set up guide specific to your space and help you rearrange to make your space more functional for your or your child’s healing body so you can spend more time on the things that matter.

 Plans that meet your needs